Santobert/HA-UpdateClimate/README.md

 # HA-UpdateClimate

 Python script to update climate devices.

+## Installation

+Download the hacs.py file from inside the python_scripts directory here to your local python_scripts directory, then reload python_scripts in Home Assistant.

+## Usage

 This python script sets `hvac_mode` and `preset_mode` according to the specified sensors and time.

 ![BPMN](/img/bpmn.gif)